Wamahiga/POINT-OF-SALE-/README.md

-# python cli point of sale
+# python cli customer of sale